 The beliefs of a person consist of his thoughts, his personal rules, the demands he sets on himself and the people around him as well as the meanings that he attaches to specific things.

 The consequences are the emotions, behavior and autonomic symptoms felt by the patient when he encounters the activating event.

 Diagnosis vs. hypothesis

-The diagnosis is basically a hypothesis about the nature and origin of the symptoms.
-The hypothesis will usually suggest appropriate treatment strategies.
-For example, the hypothesis that ‘a patient’s withdrawal from social contact is because he feels anxious meeting people’ might suggest a different type of treatment plan from the hypothesis that ‘the patient’s withdrawal from social contact is just due to inadequate social skills’.
+The diagnosis is basically a hypothesis about the nature and origin of the symptoms which usually suggests appropriate treatment strategies.
+For example, the hypothesis that ‘a patient has withdrawal from social contact because he feels anxious meeting people’ might suggest a different type of treatment plan from the hypothesis that ‘the patient has withdrawal from social contact due to inadequate social skills.’
 Therefore, treatment actually tests the hypothesis, which itself may require modification in the light of success or failure of the treatment.

 Cognitive behavioral treatment involves an objective goal based on the diagnosis (hypothesis) derived from the cognitive behavioral analysis and agreed on by the patient.
 Most therapists also use intermediate targets, the attainment of which provides an important source of reinforcement for the patient.

 Specific Techniques of Cognitive Behavioral Therapy